learning2hash/learning2hash.github.io/_publications/garcia2017learning.markdown

 bibkey: garcia2017learning
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1709.01353'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Evaluation', 'Shallow', 'Datasets', 'Supervised', 'Applications']
+tags: ['Benchmarks and Datasets', 'Tools and Libraries', 'Applications']
 ---
 Measuring visual similarity between two or more instances within a data distribution is a fundamental task in image retrieval.
 Theoretically,